Islay Whisky Distillery Tours

 - Website: Bruichladdich

-The distillery sits on the roadside overlooking the sea and you’ll get great views in all directions, plus there’s a small area on the shore where children can go rooting about in rock pools if you’re hoping to get a bit of peace and quiet during the all-important whisky tasting.
+The Bruichladdich distillery is located opposite Bowmore on the other side of Loch Indaal, which is very easy to get to as you just have to follow the A847 towards the village of Port Charlotte.
+The distillery sits on the roadside overlooking the sea, and there’s a small area on the shore where the kids can go rooting about in rock pools if you’re hoping to get a bit of peace and quiet during the all-important whisky tasting.

-One suggestion for whisky-weary partners is to drive a couple of miles down the road to Port Charlotte which has a nice wee Museum of Islay Life that’s full of interesting little knick nacks and collections of objects from the island’s past.
+One suggestion for whisky-weary partners is to drive a couple of miles down the road to Port Charlotte, which has a museum about Islay that’s full of interesting little knick-nacks and collections of artefacts from the island’s past.
+The displays chronicle island life over the course of the first human inhabitants 12,000 years ago to the present day.

-The Botanist is absolutely delicious with a healthy dash of tonic and works incredibly well in a cocktail, but it pales into insignificance against the mighty Octomore – a whisky that’s proudly touted as being the most heavily-peated whisky on the market.
+Bruichladdich, meanwhile, is worth a visit for both whisky and gin drinkers as they produce two of Scotland’s favourite tipples: Octomore whisky and The Botanist gin.
+The Botanist is absolutely delicious with a healthy dash of tonic and works incredibly well in a cocktail, but it pales into insignificance against the mighty Octomore, a whisky that’s proudly touted as being the most heavily peated whisky on the market.

-The collection includes T-shirts, hoodies, backpacks, coats and much more.
-You’re bound to find something you like, but be warned, it’s expensive stuff.
+Aside from the spirits, Bruichladdich has done an excellent job with their merchandising which is sold in the best gift shop on the island.
+The collection includes T-shirts, hoodies, backpacks, coats, and much more.
+You’re bound to find something you like, but be warned, it’s quite expensive.

 Bunnahabhain Distillery Tour